tablelandnetwork/docs/docs/quickstarts/README.md

 description: Make sure you're ready to start building by properly setting up your development environment.
 ---

-All database mutating statements are on-chain actions.
+All database mutating statements are onchain actions.
 If you're using the SDK or CLI, much of the blockchain and smart contract specifics are abstracted away from the developer experience.
-If you're a web3 or smart contract developer, you're already familiar with what on-chain transactions require.
+If you're a web3 or smart contract developer, you're already familiar with what onchain transactions require.

 ## Prerequisites

 There are a few things every developer will need if they are trying to use Tableland:

 - **Wallet**: You'll need to set up an account, such as [MetaMask](https://metamask.io/) for browser wallet-based connections.
 You'll use your EVM account to create and write to tables across any of the networks Tableland is live on.
-- **Funds**: If you want to create or write to a table, it requires an on-chain transaction—you need to own currency in the native chain's denomination if you want to make database state changes.
+- **Funds**: If you want to create or write to a table, it requires an onchain transaction—you need to own currency in the native chain's denomination if you want to make database state changes.
 - **Fundamentals**: Developers should be aware of [fundamental network concepts](/fundamentals/chains#chain-information) like table naming convention, limits, and supported chains.

 :::tip